Delta Maidenhair Fern foliage

 Features & Attributes

-Delta Maidenhair Fern's fan-shaped compound leaves remain light green in color throughout the year.
-The flowers are not ornamentally significant.
+Delta Maidenhair Fern is primarily valued in the home for its cascading habit of growth.
+Its fan-shaped compound leaves remain light green in color throughout the year.
 The black stems are very effective and add to the plant's interest.

 This is an herbaceous houseplant with a shapely form and gracefully arching foliage.
 Its extremely fine and delicate texture is quite ornamental and should be used to full effect.
 This plant usually looks its best without pruning, although it will tolerate pruning.